Bachelor of Science in Computer Engineering

 - ECE 43900 – Senior Engineering Design II

-The engineering programs at PNW are ranked 50th in the nation among comprehensive universities by US News and World Report.
+The engineering programs at PNW are ranked highly among comprehensive universities by US News and World Report.
 Class sizes are small, labs are state-of-the-art and all faculty members have Ph.D. degrees in their areas of instruction.
 You have the opportunity to earn baccalaureate and master’s engineering degrees within five years.

 Outcomes for BSCmpE graduates include the ability to: